reframejs/reframe/docs/usage-manual.template.md

 ✔ Server running at http://localhost:3000
 ~~~

-If you haven't closed the server from the previous section then
+If you haven't closed the server from the previous section, then
 Reframe has automatically re-compiled the frontend and added a `✔ Re-build` notification to your shell

 ~~~shell